NVIDIA/framework-reproducibility/README.md

 The longer-term intention and plan is to upstream all solutions into stock TensorFlow.

-Determinism is not guaranteed when XLA JIT compilation is enabled.
+Currently, GPU determinism is more thoroughly supported when XLA is not used.

 ### NVIDIA NGC TensorFlow Containers